Learn how many participants you should recruit for your study. |

 - Depending on your test type, you might consider a different number of participants.

-- For instance, a benchmarking study might need more participants than an early-stage concept test.
+- For instance, a benchmark study might need more participants than an early-stage concept test.

 Testing goals